 Hotels Ratings

-Sacramento: Embassy Suites by Hilton Sacramento Riverfront Promenade receives a rating of 4 out of 5 on Tripadvisor, 8.5 out of 10 on Booking.com, and 4.2 out of 5 on Expedia.
+Sacramento: Embassy Suites by Hilton Sacramento Riverfront Promenade receives a rating 8.4 out of 10 on Kayak and of 4 out of 5 on Tripadvisor.
+I appreciated the location close to Old Town Sacramento and the happy hour.

-Yosemite: Tenaya Lodge at Yosemite, situated just beyond the park’s south entrance in the town of Fish Camp, is rated 4 out of 5 on Tripadvisor, 8.4 out of 10 on Booking.com, and 4.3 out of 5 on Expedia.
+Yosemite: Tenaya Lodge at Yosemite, situated just beyond the park’s south entrance in the town of Fish Camp, is rated 8.4 out of 10 on Kayak and 4 out of 5 on Tripadvisor.
+This is the longest stay of the trip, and Tenaya has nice amenities like its pools, though there aren’t a ton of restaurant options nearby.

 Best for/Worst for

-This tour suits older adults who are anxious to travel, but don’t want to drive and would rather not arrange all the details.
+This tour suits older adults who are excited to travel, but don’t want to drive and would rather not arrange all the details.
 It’s especially good for groups of couples or other relatives since the choice option suits many different kinds of travelers, including people who are used to traveling independently.

 With a lot of travel time, this tour isn’t a great fit for families with young children.